 One of the most effective treatments against testosterone and hair loss is hair transplant surgery.
 The hair on the back and sides of the head are not sensitive to the effects of the dihydrotestosterone hormone, which is why they don’t fall away.

 Because of their resilience against dihydrotestosterone, they won’t fall after the hair transplant surgery takes place, so you can continue enjoying the results of your surgery for a lifetime.

 Wrapping Up the Discussion

-There’s still a lot of confusion out there about the link between testosterone and hair loss.
-For instance, it’s still a mystery why hair follicle receptors in certain regions of the body are more sensitive to the hormone dihydrotestosterone.
+So, can testosterone cause hair loss?
+There’s still a lot of confusion about the link between testosterone and hair loss.
+For instance, it’s still a mystery why hair follicle receptors in some areas of the body are more sensitive to the hormone dihydrotestosterone.

 Even in the same region, such as the scalp, some hair follicles are more sensitive to it than others.
-But the problem remains, and to deal with it, surgical treatments, topical solutions, PRP therapies, and medications are available.
+But for testosterone and hair growth, surgical treatments, topical solutions, PRP injections, and medications are available.

 Of them, a hair transplant in Turkey offers permanent, lifelong results for testosterone baldness.
 Although, you should further discuss your treatment options with a board-certified medical professional.

 High or low levels of testosterone do not cause hair loss.
 However, testosterone supplements can indirectly lead to hair loss by causing a hormonal imbalance.

 Hormonal fluctuations caused by testosterone injections can shock the body and cause a type of hair loss known as telogen effluvium.

 Does testosterone increase hair loss?